Is Your Child Struggling in School?

 When your child is struggling in school it is important to remember that the struggle is not a reflection of you, the parent.
 Determine the root cause: is it academic or behavior?
 Once you have pinpointed the problem, the focus needs to be on supporting your child with the appropriate interventions.
 Working in concert with the teacher and pediatrician gives your child the best chance to work his way out of the struggle and regain the confidence necessary to sustain success in school and life.

-For more information about what to do when your child struggles in school, please contact Engage the Brain at 407-636-9281 or visit www.engagethebrain.org.
+For more information about what to do when your child struggles in school, please contact Engage the Brain at 407-636-9281 or visit the website: www.engagethebrain.org.